By Lennlee Keep

 Risk didn’t sell well in Germany–they didn’t want to think about the war and were very averse to anything that even resembled conflict.

 This helped usher in the birth of “Eurogames” which were a whole new way of game playing with a different set of rules and goals.
 In these games, no one is eliminated, there is a low level of randomness that impacts the game with very little direct conflict.
-And this type of play remains immensely popular in games like Carcassonne, which was released in 2007.
+And this type of play remains immensely popular in games like Carcassonne, which was first released in 2000.
 Carcassonne is based on an actual medieval city in the south of France.
 Players lay strategic tiles earning points based on how they fill in the countryside around the fortified city and the person with the most points wins.

 To be clear, you don’t knock anyone out, you don’t destroy any of their tiles, you just strategically place your tile so that it is useful to everyone.